CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 1 Lab/CO1404 Week 1 Lab.md

 2. Now use arithmetic to calcualte the MEAN of your three height variables and assign the result to the `averageHeight` variable you declared in the previous step.

-   **Note:** To calculate the MEAN you the work out the sum total of the three heights and divide by 3.\
+   **Note:** To calculate the MEAN you the work out the sum total of the three heights and divide by the total number of variables (`3`).

 3. Finally display the average height with a suitable message.

 4. Update your program to output the average height in inches.
 To convert cm to inches, divide by 2.54.

    - Depending how you do this you may get an error.
 The problem is that the height in inches is no longer an integer, as it has a decimal point (e.g 72.4 inches).
-This is called a ***floating point\*** number.
+This is called a **floating point** number.

    - You can make a variable for a floating point number using the `double` type instead of `int`.
 Use a variable like this to help solve any errors: